 Coinbase CEO and co-founder, Brian Armstrong, stated in a Forbes interview: “I wanted the world to have a global, open financial system that drove innovation and freedom.”

-As the largest American exchange, the platform boasts of over 30 million customers and over $150 billion in trade.
+As one of the best crypto exchanges in America, the platform boasts of over 30 million customers and over $150 billion in trade.
 According to Forbes, Coinbase “presides over $21 billion of assets and is on target [they estimate] to top $800 million in revenue this year”.

 The platform differentiates itself from its competitors by emphasizing its dedication to security – which is often the primary concern for crypto traders.